ChaseCJames/ChaseCJames.github.io/cv.md

 **2014** *Teaching Assistant*, BIEB 166: Animal Behavior and Communication

 ### Other Activities

+**2022** *Marine Microbes Gordon Research Seminar Co-Chair*, Organized and helped to run the weekend seminar for early career scientists as part of the 2022 Marine Microbes Gordon Research Conference in Les Diablerets, Switzerland.

-**2021** *CalCOFI Spring Break Hackathon*, Lead and Developed a Spring Break Hackathon for UCSD undergraduates, pairing Computer Science and Marine Biology students to produce data visualizations for CalCOFI's new website.
+**2021** *CalCOFI Spring Break Hackathon*, Lead and developed a Spring Break Hackathon for UCSD undergraduates, pairing Computer Science and Marine Biology students to produce data visualizations for CalCOFI's new website.

 **2020** *R Programming Bootcamp for Incoming SIO Graduate Students*, Helped develop a R Crash Course/Bootcamp for incoming SIO graduate stduents.